ChrFoley/PyBer_analysis/README.md

 ### Results

    results from this initial data analysis show that while there are lower densities of rides and drivers in rural areas fares and drivers fare averages where significantly higher in these rural areas.
-This primarily shows  Driver density does not mean that there is higher rates for fares or driver fares.
+This primarily shows  driver density does not mean that there is higher rates for fares or driver fares.
 Ultimately to determine each profit margin, the data set needs to be expanded and more data added including mileage per ride, time a driver is dedicated, and time a driver is idle or not being utilized.

 ### Challenges and Difficulties Encountered